Conservative prankster James O’Keefe hires family friend to be COO of his nonprofit

 According to Farkas and Phelan, Landino came on board at Project Veritas this past December and has been introducing himself as the organization’s chief operating officer.
 Additionally, Landino’s projectveritas.com email address identifies him as the COO.

-Landino has a colorful history dating back to a 1991 arrest and conviction in New Haven, Connecticut, for felony narcotics possession.
-Asked about the conviction, Landino said that it was not for heroin, but declined to provide additional information.
+Landino has a colorful history dating back to a 1991 arrest in New Haven, Connecticut, on misdemeanor drug charges for which he was pardoned.

 In 2007, the IRS filed a $14,086 lien against Landino’s assets for unpaid back taxes with an additional lien for $18,339 filed in 2010 bringing his total unpaid taxes at $32,425.
-Landino also owed money to his ex-wife for child support, $6,977.40, according to a March 2010 ruling in Bergen County court in New Jersey, which he attributes to “a long post-divorce fight with my ex-wife.”
+Landino also owed money to his ex-wife for child support.

 “In 2008, I lost a job and I was paying a tremendous amount of child support per week, and the judge refused to reduce it,” he told Farkas and Phelan.
 “And I got behind, and it’s been trailing me ever since.”